Skip to Content

 Caputo’s is a third-generation Italian market and shop that also offers classes in Salt Lake City.

 From open-air markets with over 30 vendors to small-town pasta shops to blow-your-mind delis and luxury dining halls, the United States is infused with the influence of Italian immigration and culinary traditions.
 Here, we go state by state to showcase the best Italian markets, places to shop or stop for a bite and often even a meal.
-This includes multi-generational provisions shops and new-school alimentari, and even with 36 of the best in the U.S., there are many more to cover.
+This includes multi-generational provisions shops and new-school alimentari, and even with this list of the best in the U.S., there are many more to cover.
 We intend to keep growing this guide, so please send your favorite Italian markets and suggestions to richard@appetitomagazine.com or comment on our social media channels.

 Eataly (Multiple Locations)